Get paid to do things you already do with these money making smartphone apps.

-Last year I did a post on 10 Ways to Make Money with Your Smartphone, which has come to be one of the most popular posts here at WAHS.
-Although I don’t believe you can pay your rent or make a living with smartphone money, there is a lot you can do to save, get free stuff, and yes, make money with your phone.
+I’m a big believer in getting paid to do the things you’re doing anyway, whether it’s shopping or watching TV.
+Although I don’t believe you can pay your rent or make a living with smartphone money, there is a lot you can do to save, get free stuff, and yes, make money with your phone, often doing things you’re already doing.
 Not only that, the number of apps that will pay you in money, gift cards and other rewards continues to grow.
-So as an update to the 2014 post, here is an even bigger list, with more cool stuff you can do to make money with your smart phone.
+So as an update to the 2014 post on phone apps that pay, here is an even bigger list, with more cool stuff you can do to make money with your smart phone.

-Because the list is extensive, I’ve divided it into several categories:
+Because the list of apps that make money is extensive, I’ve divided it into several categories:

 - Shopping – These are apps that will save and earn money mostly through grocery or other shopping.